Get easy loans, borrow the right amount with the flexibility of

 Aadhaar Card of the promoter

-Businesses often face the need for cash for many purposes, and the term loans are given to corporates for this purpose of meeting their cash requirements.
+Businesses often face the need for cash for many purposes, and the these loans are given to corporates for this purpose of meeting their cash requirements.
 These requirements could be to meet their working capital requirements, or to finance a new project.
 It could also be to buy new machinery, or to build a new manufacturing unit.

-Term loans differ based on their tenure, which varies from one business to another.
+These loans differ based on their tenure, which varies from one business to another.
 These could either be short-term loans ranging from a few days to a year, or they could be medium-term in nature.
 These medium-term loans are somewhere between a year to 18 months, to even 84 months.

 The repayment is done in the form of monthly instalments from the cash flows of the borrowing company.
 A long-term loan is usually beyond 84 months to even 25 years, and companies have to pledge their assets as collateral to get these long-term loans.

-Based on the interest rate assigned to term loans, they are classified as either fixed interest rate loans, or variable interest loans.
+Based on the interest rate assigned to these loans, they are classified as either fixed interest rate loans, or variable interest loans.
 These interest rates could have been linked to LIBOR (London Inter-Bank Offered Rate), or Prime Lending Rate (PLR), or Repo Rate linked, or MCLR (Marginal Cost of Funds based Lending Rate) based, etc. When it comes to repayment or amortisation schedule, it can be weekly, monthly, quarterly, bi-annually, or annually.

 From the perspective of collateral requirement, these loans can be either secured loans or unsecured loans.
 The former involves the lender taking collateral, and the latter is a collateral-free loan.
 The lender stores this collateral to hedge the credit risk involved in a loan.
 There are some fees as well in the likes of prepayment fees, late payment penalty or foreclosure charges that are levied on early closure of loan or late payment of EMI.

 Yes, for a business that has taken a term loan, the interest component on the EMI (equated monthly instalment) is tax-deductible.
-The interest component on your term loan repayment is something you can show as a business expense.
+The interest component on your loan repayment is something you can show as a business expense.
 Thus, it helps in getting tax exemptions for the business as it is subtracted from a business’s gross income, thereby reducing taxable income.
 However, the principal part of the loan is not subject to any tax rebate, only the interest part is.

-Due to the various advantages provided by term loan like the flexibility of loan tenure, ease of repayment via affordable EMIs, easy application and documentation process, and limited cost of borrowings, they are one of the most preferred instruments of lending and borrowing.
+Due to the various advantages provided by these loans like the flexibility of loan tenure, ease of repayment via affordable EMIs, easy application and documentation process, and limited cost of borrowings, they are one of the most preferred instruments of lending and borrowing.
 Indifi is a company that leverages technology to provide the borrower with the required funds at the best rate possible without the need for any collateral.
 Indifi is a market leader in this domain.
 Hence, if a business is looking to take up a business loan at the cheapest rate, it should consider Indifi as an option.

 Applying is quick and easy and typically takes less than 10 minutes.
 We ask for basic information about you and your business.
 Securely connect your bank information so we can assess your business without long forms, waiting in line or having to dig up old paperwork.
 Your association with business services who we have partnered with helps get you more fitting loans.